 The second principle [6] guides us through the difficulty of getting the works completed and published, an overwhelming task for this second year of Covid-19.
 Each and every member has become proactive in identifying potential issues, not just about the quality of works but also the practicalities of the publishing activities.

 There were times during 2021 when a study appeared to be accepted shortly before the publisher informed us that they failed to contact the handling editor, making the fate of our submission totally uncertain.
 We had little choice but to move on with new efforts to account for the potential loss.
 Applying [6] has led us to a disciplined action that requires us to double our effort to compensate for each possible loss.

 Finally, the third one says that one should strictly abide by the "intellectual humility" value when undertaking one's scientific pursuit.
 The details of this important principle are given in [7].
-Practicing this principle helps us mitigate the risks of: i) doing the wrong things; and, ii) doing things the wrong ways.
-(And, naturally, one can see that by bringing back these benefits, the third principle can, in reality, reinforce the value of both the first and second principles as stipulated above.)
+Practicing this principle helps us mitigate the risks of:

+- i) doing the wrong things (or ineffective); and, - ii) doing things the wrong ways (or inefficient).

+(And, naturally, one can see that by bringing about these benefits, the third principle can, in reality, reinforce the value of both the first and second principles as we have mentioned above.)

-Personally, I tend to think that this second principle is a cousin to the "intellectual honesty" principle as described in George Polya's famous book How to Solve It [8].
+Personally, I tend to think that this third principle is a cousin to the "intellectual honesty" principle as described in George Polya's famous book How to Solve It [8].
+It also resembles the analogy principle of [8] somehow.

 Now, these principles are quite simple to appreciate, and none of them sounds intimidating.
-Nonetheless, practicing them requires a tremendous amount of patience and a strong discipline because most research programs take years to complete.
+Nonetheless, practicing them requires tremendous patience and a strong discipline because most research programs take years to complete.
 A particular year's achievements may only reflect partial efforts of some other time in the past.
 Therefore, having survived the second Covid year has taught us other lessons on applying these principles more efficiently and creatively.

-And the results so far have given us some confidence that will likely make our third Covid year (i.e., 2022) a little less dreadful.
+To conclude, the results so far have given us some confidence that will likely make our third Covid year (i.e., 2022) a little less dreadful.